 You’d think that the presence of the headquarters of the EU would make Belgium a very expensive country, but it’s in fact not that bad.
 Neighboring Netherlands, France and Luxembourg are all more expensive, so Belgium comes out looking pretty cheap!
 Although realistically, it’s still on the expensive side.

 You can pay by card everywhere except for maybe some tiny shops or souvenir shops.
-Even on public transportation you can usually pay not only with cards, but also your phone or smart watch.
+Even on public transportation, you can usually pay not only with cards, but also with your phone or smart watch.

 St. Nicholas Church and the Belfry (which has the best view of St. Nicholas Church) in Ghent